 After I have logged in and try to load the new Forums page, my browser takes me to the old Forum page

 This is most likely happening because your browser has a setting enabled that causes it to “help” you by auto-completing the URL (otherwise known as the web page “address”) you are typing in.
 If you have ever typed in https://progressivehoofcare.org/forum it is removing the “s” from the new URL (/forums).
 You might have experienced this when you try to type in another URL for some website you’ve previously visited and don’t end up where you expected.
 You’ll need to read the following info about browser caching to see how to fix the problem.

 The browser cache is the “static” (unchanging) version of a web page that your browser, computer, tablet or smartphone creates and saves to make a website load faster on your next visit.
 Sometimes, though (like maybe now), you don’t want to see the “old” version – you need to access a page that has been changed since your last visit.
-Time to empty your cache, which used to be easy to do, but modern browsers often bury this option in their menus or don’t do a complete job.
+Time to empty your cache, which used to be easy to do, but modern browsers (on computers and on smartphones or tablets) often bury this option in their menus or don’t do a complete job.
 Tablets and mobile phones are especially fond of hoarding caches, by the way – this website never serves up a “cached” page to mobile devices but your phone or table doesn’t care, so it does.
-Here are instructions and links for doing this on the most popular browsers (ordered by market share).
+Here are instructions and links for doing this on the most popular browsers and devices.